ModCoderPack/MCPBot_Reborn-Issues/CONVENTIONS.md

  - Names should reflect intent, *not* implementation.
 Check usages rather than just looking at the definition.
  - Names should be concise and memorable.
 If information can be inferred from context (type, parameters etc.), do not include it in the name.
-This especially applies to fields and methods in a class, where you do not need to have the class name in the member's name.
+This especially applies to fields and methods in a class, where you do not need to have the defining class's name in the member's name.
  - Prefer clarification in the documentation comment over verbose names.
 Conversely, do not give fields, methods, or method parameters useless comments.